 WE are nationally recognized.

 Both the individual lawyers of Bracker & Marcus and the firm as a whole have been recognized as being among the top of their trade.
 In 2016, Corporate America News named Bracker & Marcus "Best for Qui Tam Litigation - Georgia" and "Recognized Leader in Healthcare Fraud - Georgia."
 Ms. Bracker and Mr. Marcus each maintain Martindale Hubbell's highest AV Preeminent Peer Review rating and a perfect 10.0 Avvo score, reflecting the legal community's recognition of their ability.
 Both attorneys are annually named among the Top Lawyers in Georgia, published by the Atlanta Journal-Constitution.
-Ms. Bracker was selected for a Lawyer Monthly Women in Law 2016 Award in recognition of her outstanding legal expertise and contribution within the practice area of False Claims Litigation.
-Mr. Marcus was selected by Super Lawyers Magazine for its list of 2016 Rising Stars in Georgia.
+Ms. Bracker was selected as a Super Lawyer by Super Lawyers Magazine in 2017 and 2018, and chosen for Lawyer Monthly Women in Law 2016 and 2017 Awards in recognition of her outstanding legal expertise and contribution within the practice area of False Claims Litigation.
+Mr. Marcus was selected by Super Lawyers Magazine for its lists of 2016, 2017, and 2018 Rising Stars in Georgia.

 *In general, "contingent attorneys' fees" refers only to those fees charged by attorneys for their legal services.
 Such fees are not permitted in all types of cases.
 Court costs and other additional expenses of legal action usually must be paid by the client.
 However, False Claims Act cases are unlike any other type of lawsuit, and so FCA attorneys' fee agreements are too complex and difficult to summarize for a website.
-But it is critical to us that you understand how our firm will ultimately be paid, and we will spend all the time you need going over our agreement with you before you sign, to make sure you are comfortable with the arrangement.
+But it is critical to us that you understand how our firm will ultimately be paid, and we will spend all the time you need going over our agreement with you to make sure you are comfortable with the terms of engagement.